Run for the Hills (song): Promotion

 On December 8, 2023, McRae released the music video for "Run for the Hills".
 While announcing the video on Instagram, she stated it was "very special" and elaborated on its concept: "this video represents a never ending relationship -- kinda like you're constantly running but constantly running in place, never able to break the cycle".
 McRae performed an acoustic version of the song on the top of a hill at Harbor Studios in Malibu, California, accompanied by a guitarist, for Spotify's Outside series.
 It was included as the second-last song on the set list of her 2024 concert tour, the Think Later World Tour.

 Commercial performance

 "Run for the Hills" debuted at number 69 on the US Billboard Hot 100 issued for December 23, 2023.
-In Canada, the song reached number 34 on the Canadian Hot 100 issued for January 13, 2024, and was certified platinum by Music Canada.
+In Canada, the song reached number 34 on the Canadian Hot 100 issued for January 13, 2024, and was certified double platinum by Music Canada.
 It entered the UK Singles Chart at number 55.
 In Australia, "Run for the Hills" debuted at number 54.
 The song entered the New Zealand Hot Singles chart at number 3.
 It charted at number 76 on the Billboard Global 200.
 "Run for the Hills" reached national record charts, at number 39 in Ireland, number 81 in the Netherlands, number 96 in Sweden, and number 140 in Portugal.